The Shoot at Fountains Abbey and Studley Royal

 Does the National Trust make any financial gain from the Shoot?

-No. We take no part in any aspect of the Shoot at Fountains Abbey and Studley Royal and there is no financial gain or otherwise to the Trust.
-Studley Royal Shoot operates as an independent company and totally separate from the National Trust.
+The National Trust takes no part in any aspect of the shoot and there is no financial gain or otherwise to the Trust.